Birding at NYC Parks

 If you’re looking for birds of prey during spring and fall migration, head to the 200-foot-tall Moses Mountain (enter at the north corner of Rockland Avenue and Meisner Avenue and take the yellow trail) to see ospreys, red-tailed hawks, sharp-shined hawks, and cooper’s hawks.
 If you are lucky, you might spot a bald eagle!

 Buttonbus Swamp, which is accessible from the Greenbelt Nature Center (700 Rockland Avenue), welcomes woodpeckers, blue jays, black-capped chickadees, and, sometimes, the screech owl can be seen here.
-More information about the Greenbelt

 Fall migration is the perfect time of year for spotting raptors - birds of prey such as, hawks, falcons, owls, and eagles that search our parks for food.
 Raptors live in some of the highest points of our parks, especially in Freshkills Park, a developing 2,200 acre park set to open completely in 2036.
 Bald eagles have been spotted in Queens and Staten Island parks this fall.
-Other key places to spot raptors include, Staten Island’s Moses Mountain; Queens’ Forest Park and Alley Pond Park; Belvedere Castle, Fort Tryon Park, and Highbridge Park in Manhattan; and Pelham Bay Park the Bronx.
+Other key places to spot raptors include Staten Island's Paulo's Peak; Queens’ Forest Park and Alley Pond Park; Belvedere Castle, Fort Tryon Park, and Highbridge Park in Manhattan; and Pelham Bay Park the Bronx.
 September through November are peak times to see ospreys, broad wings, and eagles.
 See the sharp-shinned and cooper’s hawks throughout the fall until November.

 How to Watch Birds Safely